nalbert9/Landmark_Detection_Tracking/README.md

 # Landmark Detection & Robot Tracking
-This repository contains project files for Computer Vision, Nanodegree  via [Udacity](https://eu.udacity.com/course/computer-vision-nanodegree--nd891).
+This repository contains project files for Computer Vision.
 It combine knowledge of robot sensor measurements and movement to create a map of an environment over time.

 ## Project Overview
 There is a large variety of SLAM (Simultaneous Localization and Mapping) approaches available in the robotics community.
 Throughout this work we focus on *graph-based SLAM* approach, a robust method for tracking an object over time and mapping out its surronding environment, using elements of probability, motion models and linear algebra.